A wealth of SEO insights can be gleaned from analyzing Google Analytics.

-In the below example, you’ll see that almost 4 percent of visitors are Shoppers or Value Shoppers and almost 4 percent of users also work or have an interest in business marketing services.
+In the example below, you’ll see that almost 4% of visitors are Shoppers or Value Shoppers and almost 4% of users also work or have an interest in business marketing services.

 To dive deeper, navigate to Demographics under the Audience tab to view Age and Gender data.